harryiliffe/open-design-2018/docs/_posts/2018-01-23-assembly-electronics.md

 For this project there are a number of components, some are required, other are optional.

 1. Main Circuit Board
-  * ESP8266 - The main brains of G.R.E.G
+  * ESP8266 - The main brains of Greg
   * 10k ohm resistors x 2 (1206 package size)
   * 1k ohm resistors x 3 (1206 package size)
   * 100 ohm resistor x 1 (Optional: For Speaker, 1206 package size)